microsoft/IoT-For-Beginners/6-consumer/lessons/4-multiple-language-support/README.md

 Machine translations also open up possibilities for apps and devices that can translate user-created content as it is created.
 Science fiction regularly features 'universal translators', devices that can translate from alien languages into (typically) American English.
 These devices are less science fiction, more science fact, if you ignore the alien part.
 There are already apps and devices that provide real-time translation of speech and written text, using combinations of speech and translation services.

-> 🎥 One example is the [Microsoft Translator](https://www.microsoft.com/translator/apps/?WT.mc_id=academic-17441-jabenn) mobile phone app, demonstrated in this video:
+One example is the [Microsoft Translator](https://www.microsoft.com/translator/apps/?WT.mc_id=academic-17441-jabenn) mobile phone app, demonstrated in this video:

 [![Microsoft Translator live feature in action](https://img.youtube.com/vi/16yAGeP2FuM/0.jpg)](https://www.youtube.com/watch?v=16yAGeP2FuM)

+> 🎥 Click the image above to watch a video

 Imagine having such a device available to you, especially when travelling or interacting with folks whose language you don't know.
 Having automatic translation devices in airports or hospitals would provide much needed accessibility improvements.